tian-chan/tian-chan.github.io/dataset.md

 I use this approach to show that an inventor is more likely to create breakthroughs when working alone (compared to working with others) especially when working on integral inventions. (see [paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2962348))

-I have another working paper (with Steffen Keck, Haibo Liu, and Wenjie Tang) showing that teams with women members also outperform all-men teams when working on integral inventions (paper available on request).

 Check out the pseudocode below.
 I use [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) to identify the noun phrase.

 ***